mwgribben/abc-of-chairmanship/5_amendments.markdown

 ### Types of amendments

 For purpose of description amendments can be divided into five groups:
-1. To add words to the original motions.
+1. To add words to the original motion.
 2. To delete or remove words from the motion.
 3. To delete certain words only, and to substitute certain other words in the motion.
 4. To delete practically the whole of the motion and substitute a counter-proposal.
 5. To amend an amendment.

-All these types of amendments will be discussed in chapter 6.
+All these types of amendments will be discussed in [chapter 6](6_types_of_amendment).
 This chapter examines the principles which apply to *all* amendments.

 ### General principles

 Because ‘amendment’ is merely another name for an amending motion, an amendment is subject to the same general principles as any other motion.
-Like an original motion, an amendment must be moved, seconded and discussed in accordance with the procedure outlined in chapter 4.
+Like an original motion, an amendment must be moved, seconded and discussed in accordance with the procedure outlined in [chapter 4](4_debates).
 Those who move and second must not have spoken on the original motion.
 Like every other motion, an amendment falls unless it is seconded, except where the standing orders provide that no seconder is needed – for example, in committee.
 The mover of an amendment cannot, however, reply to the discussion on their amendment.

 ### Amendments must be relevant